Farahzalsaf/smart_library/README.md

 ## Overview

 The Smart Library API is a RESTful service designed to manage a bookstore inventory.
 This API supports key operations for books, authors, users, and personalized book recommendations.
-It emphasizes robust authentication and authorization mechanisms, clean code practices, proper error handling, and comprehensive documentation.

 ## Key features
 * Inventory Management: CRUD operations for books and authors.